 Then the day happened and I was not asleep.
 I was wide awake and the world felt like it was closing in on me.
 My worst nightmare was reality and I was devastated.
-My intuition had been spot on, even to the point that my dreams were warning me of the betrayal and deceit.
+My intuition had been spot on, even to the point that my dreams were warning me.

 And yet, I want to love again.
 I want to trust again.
 I believe in good.
 I believe in honesty.
 I know that this one experience should not define me.
 It is maddening to deal with me I’m sure, and it is even more maddening to be inside my own head because I don’t know what to believe!
 I know that there are good people in the world who understand the true value of honest partnership.
 I know that there are healthy men who want what I want and bring to the table great attributes that I expect and admire.
 I want to truly and fully believe that my partner will never hurt me like this.
 I realize that misunderstandings and mistakes will come about, but anyone with self-discipline, self-control and love for the other would never purposely deceive.

 I have come a long way since the moment of realizing my worst fear had come true.
 I continue to pursue healing, to become even healthier than I was before this experience.
-Now I desire to get my instincts and panic responses under control.This process is so frustrating as I often take out this insecurity on my love.
-It is unfair for him to deal with the pain from my past relationship, yet he has continued to be patient with me as I sort through the madness.
-I am so grateful for his patience and look forward to the day in which these reflexes of distrust will be a distant memory.
+Now I desire to get my instincts and panic responses under control.This process is so frustrating.
+I look forward to the day in which these reflexes of distrust will be a distant memory.